QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/server-side.md

 In most cases, developers establish a formal procedure to merge branches into main.
 Anyone will have to create a Pull Request asking if they can merge.
 Then, reviewers will check the code, and allow master/main to be modified.
 [See GitHub tutorial](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

-On GitHub/???, you can create pull requests templates.
+On GitHub/GitLab/..., you can create pull request templates.

 > See [GitHub Issue templates](https://github.com/stevemao/github-issue-templates) (3.5k ⭐)